Massachuetts' Buried Streams: Out of Sight but not out of Mind...

 Mallard stumbled on an article about “daylighting,” a process where buried streams are opened up to the sky, sun, and air again.
 This got him thinking about the hidden streams of his youth.
 Bob reached out to MA NFC board member Jeff Moore, a friend since elementary school who grew up in the same town.
 They devised a plan to reconnect with the stream they were most familiar with, Cold Spring Brook.

 Jeff headed to Cold Spring Brook to get a firsthand look.
-Starting at the point where the stream first emergers from its long buried headwaters, a large culvert in a playground, Jeff worked downstream to where the the stream disappeared under a field of asphalt and grass again.
+Starting at the point where the stream first emerges from its long buried headwaters, a large culvert in a playground, Jeff worked downstream to where the stream disappeared under a field of asphalt and grass again.
 Before calling it a day, Jeff found what we were really looking for - fish…

 Looking to learn more, NFC reached out to City of Newton Chief Environmental Planner Jennifer Steel, film maker/photographer Alex Griswold, Friends of Cold Spring Park, and Newton Conservators.
 While their focus has been primarily on protecting the stream itself and the land around it, as well as possibly daylighting the headwaters, everyone was quite receptive to hearing about NFC’s mission, vision, and ideas in regard to the stream.